-6.2.6 - Overlap Kit
+6.2.5 - Center Overlap (Double Knife)

-The overlap kit is used on headers equipped with a double knife drive.
-The knife sickle sections that overlap use countersunk fasteners to provide a smooth surface over which the other end of the knife slides.
+If a header has a double knife drive, the two knives will overlap at the center of the header.
+The sickle sections where the knives overlap use countersunk fasteners to provide a smooth surface over which the other end of the knife slides.

-The guards used in this overlap area are open on the top side, and are specially designed to accommodate the extra thickness in this area of the knife.
-The overlap strap, bolted to the left-hand knife, will offset the countersunk sections to allow the knives to overlap.
+The guards used in this overlap area are specially designed to accommodate the extra thickness in this area of the knife.

 If the knife is noisy or overheats, check this area to ensure the overlap guards have been properly installed.
-The hold down rollers have been added to maintain close cutting tolerances, and to prevent the overlap strap from wandering.